How to improve web accessibility using ARIA

 Here are some tips for implementing ARIA tags in HTML to improve web accessibility:

-1. Use the role attribute to clearly define the purpose of an element.
-For example, use role="navigation" on a navigation menu or role="button" on a button element.
+attribute to clearly define the purpose of an element.
+For example, userole="navigation"

-5. Use the tabindex attribute to control the order in which elements are focused when using the tab key to navigate the page.
+attribute to control the order in which elements are focused when using the tab key to navigate the page.
 This can be used to ensure that important elements are focused first.

 You may increase the accessibility of your website and make it easier for people with disabilities to use by implementing these and other ARIA features.
 It’s crucial to remember that accessibility is a continuous process that needs to be tested and evaluated frequently to make sure it fulfils the needs of all users.